-10. Sales to or from the United States of America or any federal agency, except sales by Veterans Administration and Federal Housing Authority or Farmers Home Administration pipeline or other utility company.
+10. Sales to or from the United States of America or any federal agency, except sales by Veterans Administration and Federal Housing Authority or Farmers Home Administration.

 11. Sales to or from any state, county, city, town, school district, special improvement district or other municipal body, or any other political subdivision or agency of either.